-For Fujitsu Enterprise Postgres 13 and earlier instances, select [Restart later] or [Restart now], and then click [Yes] to set up the standby instance.
+For FUJITSU Enterprise Postgres 13 and earlier instances, select [Restart later] or [Restart now], and then click [Yes] to set up the standby instance.

-For Fujitsu Enterprise Postgres 14 or later, click [Yes] to set up the standby instance.
+For FUJITSU Enterprise Postgres 14, click to set up the standby instance.

 - 8. Upon successful completion, the confirmation dialog box will be displayed. - 9.
 Click [Close] to return to the instance details window.